blockchainDevAmitesh/eth-block-explorer/README.md

 - `Alchemy API`: Used to fetch data from the Ethereum blockchain.

 ## License
-- This project is licensed under the MIT License - see the LICENSE
+- This project is licensed under the MIT License - see the LICENSE file for details.